wilburluce/ng-component-ideas/README.md

 ```
     <ng-container *ngIf="viewState$ | async as viewState">
 ```
-This single line of markup will tell Angular
+This single line of markup will tell Angular via the async pipe to:
 1) subscribe to your observable
 2) mark the component for change detection when a new value arrives
 3) handle the unsubscribe on destroy.